mParticle/docs/src/pages/integrations/vidora/event/index.md

 ### Enable Live Event Forwarding from mParticle to Vidora

-1. Make a note of your [API key](https://www.vidora.com/docs/mparticle-source/#articleTOC_1) from within the Vidora UI.
-This key will be used in a subsequent step so that mParticle has the proper permissions to forward data to Vidora’s API.
+1. Make a note of your [API key](https://www.vidora.com/docs/mparticle-source/#articleTOC_1) from within Vidora's Cortex UI.
+This key will be used in a subsequent step so that mParticle has the proper permissions to forward data into Cortex.

 ![](/images/vidora-events-step1.png)